Digital Photography Tips, Tutorials and Resources

 Professional Photography Business Website ($200 – $1000)

-While Facebook page and Instagram can help you spread the word, getting clients require having a proper website that showcase your work.
+While Facebook and Instagram can help you spread the word, getting clients require having a proper website that showcases your work.

 To create a website, you need a domain name and web hosting.
-Domain name (for example: myphotography.com) represents your presence and web hosting is where all your data will be saved.
+Domain names (for example: myphotography.com) represent your presence, and web hosting is where all your data will be saved.

 Next, you need to choose a beautiful website design.
-Thankfully WordPress has tons of template options.
-We have created a list of 55 best free WordPress themes for photographers that you should definitely check.
+Thankfully, WordPress has tons of template options.
+We have created a list of 57 best free WordPress themes for photographers that you should definitely check.